BrucePerens/internationalize/README.md

 translation, but these can not be expected to be correct.
 There is not an exact one-to-one mapping of words in two languages to the same meaning.
 Nor can you expect the order of words in a sentence to remain the same, since grammars vary widely between languages.
-Thus, a translation of an interpolated string can be awkward.
-The original writer's assumptions about what belongs before and after any variables or expressions in the string may not carry over to the grammar of the translated language.
+Thus, you may easily change the order of the interpolated expressions in the translated string.

 To delve briefly into just one of the many differences between languages that complicate translation: